GreptimeTeam/docs/docs/v0.7/en/user-guide/table-management.md

 ## Time zone

-The specified time zone will affect the default timestamp value when creating or altering a table.
+The specified time zone in the SQL client session will affect the default timestamp value when creating or altering a table.
 If you set the default value of a timestamp column to a string without a time zone, the client's time zone information will be automatically added.